Introduction

-In this tutorial, you will learn to control a relay using a web server hosted by Raspberry Pi Pico.
-We will use a 2-channel relay module which is a module capable of controlling 2 AC devices.
-For demonstration, only 1 channel of the relay will be used.
+In this tutorial, you will learn to interface a relay with Raspberry Pi Pico.
+An example is shown to control the relay via a web server.
 The Raspberry Pi Pico’s web server will be coded in MicroPython along with the necessary code required to control the relay.

 - A Raspberry Pi Pico development board.